WinX DVD Ripper Platinum icon WinX DVD Ripper Platinum

 • Resolution: Below 180P

 MP4, encoded in MPEG-4 and H.264, reaches the best balance between file size and quality.
-Transfer DVDs to NAS in MP4, then you can stream the NAS DVD movies on all your devices.
+Transfer DVD to NAS drive in MP4, then you can stream the NAS DVD movies on all your devices.
 That's why even if you don't care about the space, which is exactly the selling point of NAS, we still recommend you rip DVDs to NAS in MP4.

 Part 3.
 Steps to Rip DVDs to NAS on PC/Mac for Streaming